How to buy a 4K HDR TV: What you need to know

 High dynamic range technology, otherwise known as HDR, increases the depth of an image and presents more accurate colours than on previous TVs.
 This is because a HDR TV is capable of deep, controlled black levels while displaying brighter areas of a picture more vividly than ever before.

 It means that you will see more detail in dark areas of an image, but without washing out the deep black zones.
-And whites on a screen will be bright and natural.
+And white areas on a screen will be bright and natural.

 A wider colour gamut, which allows the TV to display more variants of red, blue and green than ever before, ensures objects on screen look more like they would when viewed with the native eye.